lukegotjellyfish/Preset-manager-for-NexusMods/README.md

 # NexusMods Vortex Modlist Backup Sorter

+Requires:
+- re
+- os
+- html
+- csv
+- catDict (provided or can be created from NexusGetCategories.py)
+- tkinter
+---
 Relies on exported file from https://github.com/Garethp/Vortex-Modlist-Backup with a small modification to export data:

  Line 138:
  ```js
 const transformModFormat = (mod) => ({